holli/hands_ai/README.md

 #### Models

 - See notebooks at ... to see how they were trained and how effetive they are
+  - ...
+Bigger network
+  - ...
+Smaller - Can be run in Jetson tx2 in realtime
+- Basically model is cnn which outputs (x, y, &#238;, &#309;, objectness, p_class_1, p_class_2, ...).
+  - much like [Yolo](https://pjreddie.com/darknet/yolo/) but with angle instead of bounding boxes.

 #### Data

 Data not available currently.
 Maybe some day.
-I'll have to clean it (I don't want to explain my nephews mother why there is a video of her son pointing at things.)
+I'll have to clean it (I don't want to explain my nephew's mother why there is a video of her son pointing at things in the Internet.)

 - Data labeling related tools are at [label_tools](https://github.com/holli/hands_ai/tree/master/label_tools) folder.
 - See notebook at ... for some examples